epinio/docs/docs/howtos/install_epinio_on_minikube.md

 $ minikube addons enable metallb
 ```

-Then, you have to configure metallb by giving it an IP address range.</br>
+Then, you have to configure metallb by giving it an IP address range.<br />
 For instance check your minikube IP with `minikube ip` and choose how many IP addresses you need.

 ```bash